mdrafi02/hello-world/README.md

 just for learning,
 Hi Everyone!!

-Rafi here, i like Python and Compueter Networks. i want to explore myself in these.
+Rafi here, i like Python and Computer Networks. i want to explore myself in these.